Content starts here

 Menopause, defined as the cessation of menstruation for at least 12 consecutive months, usually occurs in women ages 45-56.
 However, about 5% of women experience early menopause prior to age 45.
 Although menopause is not a disease, the declining estrogen levels associated with menopause can cause uncomfortable vasomotor (e.g., hot flashes, night sweats) and genitourinary (e.g., vaginal dryness, urinary tract infections) symptoms in many women.
 Indeed, a recent AARP survey found that 90% of women in menopause experience at least one symptom, with most women reporting five or more symptoms.

-In an analysis of data from the Medical Expenditure Panel Survey (MEPS), the AARP Public Policy Institute found that from 2016 to 2021, each year an estimated 2.1 million women between the ages of 45 and 64 sought treatment for their menopausal symptoms.
+In an analysis of data from the Medical Expenditure Panel Survey (MEPS), the AARP Public Policy Institute and NORC at the University of Chicago found that each year from 2016 to 2021, an estimated 2.1 million women between the ages of 45 and 64 sought treatment for their menopausal symptoms.
 The most common treatment was hormone replacement therapy (HRT), a collection of estrogen, progesterone, or both hormone treatments.
 Over 1.4 million women, or approximately two-thirds (65%) of women seeking treatment for menopause in the U.S., received an HRT prescription.
 Selective serotonin reuptake inhibitor (SSRI) antidepressants, one of which is approved by the Food & Drug Administration (FDA) to help control vasomotor symptoms, were the second most common treatment prescribed to menopausal women, with 15% of those seeking treatment for menopausal symptoms receiving an SSRI prescription.

 Our MEPS analysis was based on encounters women had with the health care system but likely missed women who discussed menopause with their providers but did not receive treatment.
 Additionally, MEPS does not capture non-medical complementary and alternative treatments women may have accessed, such as acupuncture and unregulated herbal supplements.
 The AARP survey found that women are much more likely to try non-medical than medical treatments, with supplements and vitamins being the most popular.
 In fact, as many menopausal women seek relief from cannabis as HRT.